UPPMAX/UPPMAX-documentation/docs/software/matlab_conf.md

 ## First time, since May 13 2024

 - If you use MATLAB after May 13 2024, of any version, you have to do the following step to be able to use the full features of running parallel jobs.
-    - only needs to be called once per version of MATLAB.
+    - Only needs to be run once.
     - Note, however, that on Bianca this has to be done separately.

 - After logging into the cluster, configure MATLAB to run parallel jobs on the cluster by calling the shell script configCluster.sh.